nafiysah/tlauncher-setup/README.md

 - `sudo chmod +x tl-setup.sh`
 - run `sudo ./tl-setup.sh`

-## Manual
+### Manual
-IF there are poblems running the script, then here is the manual process of installation.
+If there are poblems running the script, then here is the manual process of installation.

 ### Create a Temporary Work Directory
 - `mkdir solidwaffle`